kintone-labs/kintone-ios-sdk/docs/reference/record.md

     let appID = {YOUR_APP_ID}
     let query = "{YOUR_QUERY}"

-    recordManagement!.getAllRecordsByQuery(appID, query, nil, true).then {response in
+    recordManagement.getAllRecordsByQuery(appID, query, nil, true).then {response in
         let records = response.getRecords()
         for (_, dval) in (records?.enumerated())! {
             for (_, value) in dval {